griffin-mcshane/Password-Genius/README.md

 Creating unique passwords can be difficult, and it can be even more difficult to remember them.
 For those early mornings at work when Windows requires you to change your password, mnemonic phrase and acronym techniques can help you overcome that creative block and save you a trip down to the IT department the following Monday.

 To conclude, I would like to thank Genius for opening up their API and making this app possible and ZwillGen for giving me the inspiration to sit down and create it.
 Enjoy.

-###### Note
-Because this app extends the use of the Genius API Cross Origin Resource Sharing (CORS) is required for the app to function normally.
-Some browsers may have CORS blocked by default (in JavaScript APIs).